Wyxaldir/GodotInEditorTranslationPlugin/README.md

 # Demo Project
 A demo can be found in the demo_project folder.
 Just unzip outside of the folder and run as normal and it should work!
+The Demo Project is still in Godot 3.5, and will NOT work in Godot 4.
+As the features are the same, they can be tested out in Godot 3.5 still.